 Travel with us

 ITHACA OR KEFALONIA?
-ULYSSES' ISLAND BETWEEN MYTH AND GEOLOGY
+ULYSSES' ISLAND BETWEEN MYTH AND GEOGRAPHY

-In 2005, the book Odysseus Unbound: The Search for Homer's Ithaca by Robert Bittlestone, along with classicist James Diggle and geologist John Underhill, reignited the debate with a bold hypothesis: Homer's true Ithaca could be located in the western part of Kefalonia, on the Paliki peninsula.
-According to this theory, Paliki was not always a peninsula.
+In 2005, the book Odysseus Unbound: The Search for Homer's Ithaca by Robert Bittlestone, James Diggle, and John Underhill reignited the debate with a bold theory: Homer's true Ithaca may have been located in western Kefalonia, on the Paliki peninsula.
+According to this hypothesis, Paliki was not always a peninsula.
 Geological studies conducted in the Thinia Valley—the narrow strip of land that today connects the peninsula to the rest of Kefalonia—have identified traces of ancient marine sediments and submerged beaches.
-The hypothesis is intriguing: a massive landslide would have gradually filled the ancient sea channel, transforming what was once a separate island into a peninsula.
-If the landslide occurred approximately 3,200 years ago, Paliki would have been an island around 1200 BC, in the midst of the Bronze Age, a period traditionally associated with the Trojan War and the myth of Odysseus.
-And so the Homeric description—"toward sunset" and distinct from the other islands—would begin to surprisingly fit.
-Archaeological finds contribute to making this hypothesis even more convincing and intriguing: remains of Mycenaean structures, walls, tombs, and settlements in the Kefalonia area suggest the presence of a well-developed civilization on the island during the period consistent with the Homeric world.
+The hypothesis is intriguing: a gigantic landslide would have gradually filled an ancient sea channel, transforming what was once a separate island into a peninsula.
+If this process had occurred around 3,200 years ago, Paliki would still have been an island around 1200 BC, in the midst of the Bronze Age, a period traditionally associated with the Trojan War and the myth of Odysseus.
+In this scenario, Homer's description of an island facing the sunset and distinct from the others would find a plausible explanation.

 Kefalonia Property - Travel Kefalonia - Kefalonia Property Management - Kefalonia Property Investments - Kefalonia Promotional Services - Kefalonia Travel Agency - Kefalonia Villas for Rent - Kefalonia Property for rent Travel Guide Kefalonia - Travel Blog Kefalonia - Tourist Services Kefalonia - Tourist Guide Kefalonia - Kefalonia Accommodation - Kefalonia Villas - Kefalonia Travel Planners - Kefalonia Beaches & Attractions - Kefalonia Excursions & Activities - Kefalonia Holiday Rentals - Kefalonia Holidays Kefalonia Property - Travel Kefalonia - Kefalonia Property Management - Kefalonia Property Investments - Kefalonia Promotional Services - Kefalonia Travel Agency - Kefalonia Villas for Rent - Kefalonia Property for rent Travel Guide Kefalonia - Travel Blog Kefalonia - Tourist Services Kefalonia - Tourist Guide Kefalonia - Kefalonia Accommodation - Kefalonia Villas - Kefalonia Travel Planners - Kefalonia Beaches & Attractions - Kefalonia Excursions & Activities - Kefalonia Holiday Rentals - Kefalonia Holidays